-Jogging back to his home,” hmmm…that Friday Feeling”, crossed Mohit’s mind.
+Jogging back to his home,” hmmm…that Friday Feeling crossed Mohit’s mind.
 Waking up to the joy of ‘just one more day’ in your head: Sprinting back to work to wind up the week and happily walking towards the weekends.
 Friday in most offices is seen as dress down days, ease of early wrap-ups accompanied with drinks later kind of days.
 However, Fridays during the times of Covid-19 is a different game entirely.
 When you work from home, it is less likely for you to step out of the house and go through a typical adult routine.
 One has more distractions present at every step.
 This new interpersonal dynamic might augment the desire for social interaction and cohesion between co-workers in the office space.
 As for Mohit, being people’s manager, he already made a plan in mind.

-After the daily scrum meeting, Mohit scheduled a call with the Product Planning Team, inquiring whether the requested functionality would sit well in the existing framework.
-After having rounds of discussions, testing out few capabilities and analyzing feature parity across platforms – the Product Planning Team gave a final nod.
+After the daily scrum meeting, Mohit scheduled a call with the Product Planning Team.
+Inquiring whether the requested functionality would sit well in the existing framework.
+After having rounds of discussions, testing out few capabilities, and analyzing feature parity across platforms, the Product Planning Team gave a final nod.

-Mohit’s following course of action was to host meetings with senior management and the project sponsors – updating them on the status of the project and bringing forth issues that were pending.
+Mohit’s following course of action was to host meetings with senior management and the project sponsors, updating them on the status of the project and bringing forth issues that were pending.
 Not being in the same room has its set of challenges.
 The top being, making visual communication and picking up on body language cues, especially while dealing with senior management.
 Once the kick-off call ended, it was time to turn attention towards managing the day-to-day activities of the project.

-Mohit scheduled a quick call with his teammates to ensure that all the tasks are properly assigned, with realistic deadlines; Checking if they’re overloaded and would require a hand.
-Working remotely often means shifting the burden of accountability from being top-down to bottom-up approach.
-The teammates are responsible for their work and decisions, an approach that Mohit believes in to enhance productivity and give his teammates, a sense of leadership.
+Mohit scheduled a quick call with his teammates to ensure that all the tasks are appropriately assigned, with realistic deadlines; Checking if they’re overloaded and requiring a hand. Â Working remotely often means shifting the burden of accountability from being top-down to the bottom-up approach.
+The teammates are responsible for their work and decisions, a strategy that Mohit believes in to enhance productivity and give his teammates a sense of leadership.
 If you don’t trust that your team will get the work done without you staring at them from across the office, then probably your project is bound to fail.

-After complementing all the activities, updating his to-do lists and the nitty-gritties of the day-to-day tasks; Mohit logged in to do his favourite aspect of the work – reading insightful project management and project leadership articles.
+After complementing all the activities, updating his to-do lists, and the nitty-gritties of the day-to-day tasks, “Mohit logged in to do his favourite aspect of the work,” reading insightful project management and project leadership articles.
 Later in the evening, he indulged himself in a bowl of soup while watching his favourite series.

-That sums up the Thank God, it’s Friday feeling of a project manager.
+That sums up the Thank God; it’s Friday feeling of a project manager.